tamiramil/chinese-man/README.md

 ## Quick Start

 ### 1. Prerequisites
-- Python 3.11+ (It's kinda weird you didn't get it on your PC).
+- Python 3.11+ (It's kinda weird if you didn't get it on your PC).
 - Browsers: Chrome or Firefox installed (Safari if macOS).
-- API Key: Get a free Gemini API key from [Google AI Studio](https://aistudio.google.com/).
+- API Key: Get a free Gemini API key from [Google AI Studio](https://aistudio.google.com/) (OpenAI and Groq should also be supported)

 ### 2. Installation